stacks-network/docs/_develop/mining_enroll.md

    Be sure you provide us with the BTC address for receipt of mining and rewards funds.

 Once your enrollment is received, you appear in the enrollment list.

-For more information, see the frequetly asked questions [on the App.co site](https://app.co/mining#faq).
+For more information, see the frequently asked questions [on the App.co site](https://app.co/mining#faq).